 Looking for an easy cake recipe?
-We’ve compiled a list of our top simple cake recipes that are easy to make, including our super easy chocolate cake recipe.
-From the traditional Victoria sponge to easy carrot cake recipes, we’ve got a fantastic range of simple recipes to choose from to make a cake from scratch.
-(Here are our baking tips to make sure your cake is perfect every time…)
+We’ve compiled a list of our top simple cake recipes that are easy to make, including our super easy chocolate cake.
+From the traditional Victoria sponge to easy carrot cake ideas, we’ve got some fantastic ideas to choose from to make a cake from scratch.

 Do I need to line my cake tins?
 If a cake recipe tells you to butter and flour a tin then do so.
 The batter might not rise as well if you don’t (it needs the butter to help it slide upwards).
 If it tells you not to, don’t!
 Some cake mixes need a rough surface to help them climb up.

 How do I make my cake rise higher?
 To help your sponge rise sift the flour a couple of times so that it’s nicely aerated when you add it.
 Sifting the baking powder along with the flour will make sure that it’s well mixed before beating.

 Does the tin size matter?
 You can’t change the tin sizes willy-nilly when baking a cake, so if you do use smaller or larger tins, adjust the cooking time (more for smaller tins, as the cake will be thicker, and less for larger ones).

 Does it matter where in the oven I put my cake?
 If your oven has a hot spot and your cakes always come up risen more on one side, rotate them half way through the cooking time.

 How do I soften butter for baking?
 It can be a painstakingly time consuming task waiting for your butter to soften before adding it to pastry as if it is heated in the microwave it’ll be too soft/liquid to make a well risen cake.
 For those impatient bakers you can cube your butter, get a bowl of warm water and place the cubes in the water for around 5 minutes and it will be at the perfect temperature for your pastry.